 I get the impression that everyone who works with the IFRS 16 module finds it straightforward and user-friendly.
 Those who have not previously used our better-known solution, Complete Control, are also surprised by how much more they can get out of the solution than they originally imagined.

 Finally, there are various transitional rules and calculation methods.
-Have you gained an impression of what is most common in Norway?
+Have you gained an impression of what is most common?

 The modified retrospective approach is by far the most widely used.
 There is also the option to decide on a lease-by-lease basis whether to recognise the right of use at the value recognised in the balance sheet, as if IFRS 16 had been implemented when the lease was signed, or at the same value as the lease obligation at the date of transition.
 I have found that many people want to simulate the effects of the two alternatives, which our solution allows them to do.